ExtensiveAutomation/extensiveautomation-en.readthedocs.io/docs/about/purpose.rst

-Extensive Testing
+Extensive Automation
 =================

-Welcome on the Extensive Testing project.
+Welcome on the Extensive Automation project.

 Concepts
 --------

-ExtensiveTesting is a test and deployment automation framework for integration, regression and end-to-end usages.
+ExtensiveAutomation is a test and deployment automation framework for integration, regression and end-to-end usages.
 The framework provided a rich and collaborative workspace environment.
 The installation is also simplified and some others great tools are integrated on it (selenium, sikuli)